-As a property owner, you need to make sure you have clear title on the property.
+As a property owner, you need to make sure you have a clear title on the property.
 One way to do this is to file a “friendly lawsuit” in court against anyone you have reason to believe may try to claim ownership in the property.
-Learn the basics of a quiet title action.
+Learn the basics of quiet title action.

 Reasons a Landlord Might File a Quiet Title Action Lawsuit

 There are certain situations which could lead to questions about who has the right to the title of a property.
+These include:

 - Property Boundaries Uncertain: It may be unclear where the exact property borders are.
 This could be due to an incomplete survey, lack of property survey or a dispute with neighbors.